Skip to main content

 • Pediatric Ophthalmology Observation: daily for 2 weeks

-Depending on the quarter, a resident schedule may resemble the following:
+Depending on the quarter, the resident's schedule may resemble the following:

 resident schedule